Praise Kink

 The TikTok and BookTok moment

 What turned a niche term into mainstream vocabulary was social video.
-By the early 2020s the hashtag #praisek1nk had accumulated hundreds of millions of views on TikTok, and the adjacent "BookTok" romance-reading community popularised "good girl"/"good boy" and praise-heavy dirty talk as a recognised trope.
-Clinical psychologist Dr. Jacqueline Sherman noted in Bustle (2022) that many people "may have not realized they have praise kink tendencies until they saw it defined by others via social media", a rare case of a kink's name spreading faster than awareness of the experience itself.
+By the early 2020s the hashtag #praisek1nk had accumulated well over 500 million views on TikTok, and the adjacent "BookTok" romance-reading community popularised "good girl"/"good boy" and praise-heavy dirty talk as a recognised trope.
+Licensed clinical psychologist Dr. Jacqueline Sherman, quoted in Bustle (2022), defines it as "an intense level of sexual excitement from being praised, complimented, or verbally affirmed by their partner, especially during sex," and notes that many people "may have not realized they have praise kink tendencies until they saw it defined by others via social media," a rare case of a kink's name spreading faster than awareness of the experience itself.

 Entry into mainstream reference